Bhutan Travel Advice and Tips

 Bhutan Jewel Travel however strongly condemns any mis behavior and uncaring attitude of Guides and Drivers towards the Guests of this office, and incase of any mis behavior by the Guide or the Driver, there is NO Question of Tipping Them.
-Instead we request our Guests to inform us immediately regarding their behavior and we will Take Strict Non Negotiable Action towards them.
+Instead we request our Guests to inform us immediately regarding their behavior and we will Take Strict Action on them.

 DAILY TRAVEL ITEMS

 Bhutan’s climatic conditions differ from North to South, with the Northern,Central and Eastern parts of Bhutan being colder than the Souther parts.